Demilade Sonuga's blog

 Nobody likes waiting for code to finish compiling.
 Today, Rust's Cranelift backend can be used to make debug builds faster, but there's still room for improvement.
 I spent the last few months working on a register allocator which, when used with Cranelift, speeds up the Rust compiler by up to 18%.

-I've finally completed the allocator and my PR has been merged.
+I've finally completed the allocator, and my PR has been merged.
 It ended up being pretty similar to the one described in the previous post; a description of the final state of the algorithm can be found here.

 Of course, performance engineering is a complex topic that can't be fully described with a single number.
 The rest of this post goes into some detail about the performance measurements and how to replicate them.